William Drury (MP for Suffolk)

-Sir William Drury (8 March 1550 – 1589) was an English landowner and member of parliament.
+Sir William Drury (8 March 1550 – 1590) was an English landowner and member of parliament.
 He was the father of Sir Robert Drury, patron of the poet John Donne.

 Family

 William Drury, born 8 March 1550, was the eldest son of Robert Drury (d.
 7 December 1557), esquire, and Audrey Rich, the daughter of Richard Rich, 1st Baron Rich, Lord Chancellor of England.
+His paternal grandparents were William Drury (d.
+1558) and Elizabeth (d.
+19 May 1575), daughter and co-heiress of Henry Sothel, Esquire, Attorney General to Henry VII of Stoke Faston, Leicestershire, and Joan Empson, daughter of Sir Richard Empson.

-He had three brothers and eight sisters:
+Sir William Drury had three brothers and eight sisters: